apache/openwhisk/docs/webactions.md

 All web actions, when invoked, receives additional HTTP request details as parameters to the action input argument.
 They are:

-1. `__ow_method`: the HTTP method of the request.
+1. `__ow_method` (type: string). the HTTP method of the request.
-2. `__ow_headers`: the request headers.
+2. `__ow_headers` (type: map string to string): A the request headers.
-3. `__ow_path`: the unmatched path of the request (matching stops after consuming the action extension).
+3. `__ow_path` (type: string): the unmatched path of the request (matching stops after consuming the action extension).
-4. `__ow_namespace`: the namespace identifying the OpenWhisk authenticated subject (not present if authentication was not presented)
+4. `__ow_user` (type: string): the namespace identifying the OpenWhisk authenticated subject
-5. `__ow_body`: the request body entity, as a base64 encoded string when content is binary, or plain string otherwise
+5. `__ow_body` (type: string): the request body entity, as a base64 encoded string when content is binary, or plain string otherwise
-6. `__ow_query`: the query parameters from the request as a map
+6. `__ow_query` (type: map string to string): the query parameters from the request as a map

 A request may not override any of the named `__ow_` parameters above; doing so will result in a failed request with status equal to 400 Bad Request.

-The `__ow_namespace` is not present if the HTTP request did not present an authentication header.
-As such, a web action may elect to require authentication, and use the namespace to implement its own authorization policy.
-The `__ow_body` and `__ow_query` are available only when a web action elects to handle the ["raw" HTTP request](#raw-http-handling).
-Otherwise these values are assumed to be dictionaries, and they are merged together and appear as first class properties in the action arguments.
-The `__ow_body` is only provided for standard web actions when the content is not JSON or form data.
+The `__ow_user` is only present when the web action is [annotated to require authentication](annotations.md#annotations-specific-to-web-actions) and allows a web action to implement its own authorization policy.
+The `__ow_query` is available only when a web action elects to handle the ["raw" HTTP request](#raw-http-handling).
+It is a dictionary from query parameter names (strings) to values (strings).
+The `__ow_body` property is present either when handling "raw" HTTP requests, or when the HTTP request entity is not a JSON object or form data.
+Web actions otherwise receive query and body parameters as first class properties in the action arguments with body parameters taking precedence over query parameters, which in turn take precedence over action and package parameters.

 ## Additional features